 Lamb's Quarters.
 There was a widow woman who had children to feed.
 A man pointed out Lamb's Quarters to her and said something like this, "Do you see that plant over there?
 You can collect it and eat it.
 You and your children can live off of it until you can find work."
 Lamb's Quarters is sometimes called "goosefoot" because of the shape of its leaves.
 Its root brings up trace minerals as well as calcium, potassium and iron but it is still a mild tasting green.
 It can be cooked like spinach or placed raw in a salad.
 Lamb's Quarters is one of the most nutritious plants available--Amaranth is said to be number 1 and Lamb's Quarters number 2.

 [Aside: Linda Runyon's book, Essential Wild Foods Survival Guide, has nutritional data on these and other wild edibles.
 A Recommended Daily Allowance chart is below.
 Some believe some of its figures may be too low for optimal health.
 For instance, the RDA says 60 mg of vitamin C daily, whereas I heard from one source that our fathers may have consumed 350-400 mg.
 Vitamin C is has been used clinically to fight infections (ref.
 The Clinical Experiences of Frederick R. Klenner, MD.
 Clinical Guide to the Use of Vitamin C, Abbreviated, Summarized and Annotated by Lendon H. Smith, M.D. .
 The booklet is online for free, I purchased it from Price-Pottenger Nutrition Foundation.
 As with all things, when reading this book, prove all things and cleave to that which is good.
 After carefully reviewing and making notes, you may wish to see this dosage chart.
 The Clinical Experiences of Dr. Klenner notes that when therapeutic levels of vitamin C are taken, one needs to take 1,000 mg of calcium daily because the vitamin C pulls calcium ions from blood platelets thereby decreasing blood clotting ability.
 Before embarking on any treatment, each person must do adequate research--do not just take my word for it or even just one doctor's word for it.
 And don't believe everything that you read or hear--evil men and seducers are waxing worse and worse, deceiving and being deceived.) and most of us know how important vitamin C is to ward off scurvy.
-I was once told to take 4000-5000 mg of Vitamin C daily for a sinus infection.
+I was once told to take 4000-5000 mg of Vitamin C daily for a sinus infection (that may not be enough for some-->).
 [UPDATE: Based on an incident I read of in Steve Hickey and Andrew Saul's book "Vitamin: The Real Story" (chapter 6, first two paragraphs starting on page 103) I took massive amounts of vitamin C when I was becoming more and more closed up with what was probably a sinus infection.
-Soon after I began taking it, I could discern the "crackling" in my nasal cavity like when I take antibiotics for a sinus infection.
-I took vitamin C for a little over a day and did not have to make my usual visit to the doctor for antibiotics.]
+I was not reaching bowel tolerance even after taking about 40,000 mg of vitamin C over the course of a day or so (normally I reach bowel tolerance after just a few thousand milligrams).
+Soon after I began taking the vitamin C, I could discern the "crackling" in my nasal cavity like when I take antibiotics for a sinus infection.
+Result: I did not have to make my usual visit to the doctor for antibiotics, a first.]
 I don't want to pile on too much information here, but sometimes people are so enthused about things that they do not warn people as they ought to.
 I found out all this information piecemeal.
 LOOK FOR CONTRAINDICATIONS (THINGS THAT CAN GO WRONG) FOR EVERYTHING, INCLUDING RAW MILK!]

 Notice how it looks dusty/powdery on its center leaves.
 This look distinguishes it from its dangerous look alike.
 The plant can get very large, as in four feet, maybe more.
 One day I cut off a branch and a few days later I noticed that two branches had taken its place!
 Okay, let us pick a few leaves of this plant and place them in our basket.
 Along the way, I will pick a few greens for the basket here and there.
 Lamb's Quarters can be eaten raw in a salad but if you are going to eat a lot of it a day, it is said that you should boil it first and discard the water because the goosefoot greens (including amaranth) have more than the usual amount of oxalic acid (too much oxalate can cause kidney stones).
 I am leary of any plants like this or polkweed when they have very red stems, I pick from them when they have green stems with maybe a little red.
 I think that the red indicates high nitrate levels which are not good for people and very bad for infants under six months (who need to be on mother's milk anyway).
 Warning from the internet concerning lamb's quarters--"It's called pigweed because it used to be used as pig fodder.
 The leaves do contain some oxylates and nitrates, though, so intake should be limited especially by those with kidney problems."